 As my awareness grew and I saw how my denial was limiting my life.
 Consequently, I made the decision to confront my denial.

-Through the process of confronting my denial, I have learned some valuable lessons.
-I will share some of those lessons with you.
+Through the process of confronting my denial, I learned some valuable lessons.
 As I confronted my denial I needed to keep the focus on myself.
 I needed to be accountable to and for how I was choosing to respond my loss (s).
 I needed to own my sadness because of my loss (s) instead of detaching from my reality.
 I needed to feel my feelings.
 I needed to sit with my discomfort.
 I needed to determine why I was reacting to people, places, and situations.
 I needed to determine why I thought that I needed to maintain my denial.

 The article continues in Part 3.
 To read Part 3 of the article, please click on the following link: Part 3